-27. Appointment of Consultant
+26. Appointment of Consultant

-When procuring consulting services, the Accounting Officer takes into account any Treasury guidelines.
+When procuring consulting services, the Accounting Officer considers any Treasury guidelines.

 In addition to any requirements prescribed by this Policy for competitive bids, bidders must furnish particulars of all consultancy services provided to an organ of state in the last 5 (five) years, specifying similar services.